pex-x/Unix2080Commands/README.md

+## Terms discussed in class:
+**Operating System**: The OS is a resource
+manager, software that sits between the user and the hardware, the housekeeper of the machine,
+or an extension of the hardware.

+**Process**: A process is formally described as an executing program, process inherits a UID.

+**UID**: The User ID.
+Each User has one as an identifier

+**Group**: Grouping Users with separate permissions.

+**Superuser**: The highest group users can be a part of!

+**BASH**: The Bourne Again Shell, the most common shell flavors.

+**Shell**: A Shell is the interpreter in UNIX that allows programming a set of actions.
+The Shell is accessed through the Command Line Interface.

+**Session**: A session in a Terminal Application, is an instance of the terminal program.
+They are isolated from one another.

 ## Intro Commands
 ``cd``  - Changes directory, you can use this to traverse almost anywhere on the filesystem.
 Manual Page: https://man7.org/linux/man-pages/man1/cd.1p.html